gdaverdin/bioinfo/Lab-5-:-Intervals.md

 ## Find the closest SNP to each exon

+I would like to know -- for each gene model, what is the closest SNP that we called?

     /usr/local/bedtools/latest/bin/bedtools closest -a Hg19.Chr17.UCSC-3.gtf -b Brca_raw_variants.vcf

 Weird.
 It's throwing an error saying that our .gtf isn't sorted.